Radformation/dev_workshop_2023/source/dicom.rst

 * itk.js: itk.js is an open-source JavaScript library that brings the capabilities of the Insight Toolkit (ITK) to the web.
 ITK is a powerful image processing library widely used in the medical imaging field. itk.js allows developers to perform advanced image processing tasks on DICOM data directly in the browser.

 These are just a few examples of the common code libraries used in DICOM.
 Each library has its own features, programming language support, and community.

-The choice of library depends on the specific requirements and the programming language you are using for your application.
+Discussion
+""""""""""

+* What libraries are you using?
+* Are there any particular strengths or weaknesses of the libraries you use?
+* What features would you like to see in a library that doesn't currently exist or is hard to use?

 Other Resources
 ---------------